 (Quoted from the Object Management Group (OMG) Software & Systems Process Engineering Meta-Model Specification (Version 2.0, April 01 2008))

 SPEM is a Profile of UML, which uses UML as a notation and takes an object-oriented approach.
 To accommodate UML 2, the SPEM specification was upgraded to 2.0 in April 2008.
 SPEM 2.0 focuses on providing the additional information structures that you require for processes modeled with UML 2 Activities or BPMN/BPDM, to describe an actual development process.

 Enterprise Architect partitions the tool's extensive features into Perspectives, which ensures that you can focus on a specific task and work with the tools you need without the distraction of other features.
 To work with the Software & Systems Process Engineering Meta-Model you first need to select the Perspective:

 Setting the Perspective ensures that the SPEM diagrams, their tool boxes and other features of the Perspective will be available by default.

 An example diagram provides a visual introduction to the topic and allows you to see some of the important elements and connectors that are created in specifying or describing a Software or System Engineering method or process including: Process Activities, Milestones, Team Profiles, Work Product Definitions, Steps, Tool and Task Definitions Guidance Metrics and more.

 This topic introduces you to the main concepts of the language including its structure, architecture and the elements and connectors that are used to create SPEM models.

-The toolboxes contain the palette of elements and connectors that can be used to create software or system process engineering metamodels.
-When you create a process metamodel you will use these items to create drawing of the process you wish to define.
+The Toolbox pages contain the palette of elements and connectors that can be used to create software or system process engineering metamodels.
+When you create a process metamodel you will use these items to create drawings of the process you are defining.